AP-cpu150/AP-cpu150/README.md

-- 👋 Hi, I’m @AP-cpu150, or just AP.
+- 👋 Hi, I’m AP.
-- 👀 I’m interested in science - both physical and computer based.
+- 👀 I enjoy swimming, hanging with friends, and reading.
-- 🌱 I’m currently learning JS, Java, C++, Python, and how to survive high school >_<
+- 🌱 I’m currently learning JS, Java, C++, Python, and HTML.
-- 💞️ I’m not looking to collaborate on much right now.
+- 💞️ Let's collaborate!
-- 📫 How to reach me ... amodisc!
-My tag is AP#0803 :]
+- 📫 If you want to reach me you can message me on Discord.
+My tag is AP#0803.

 <!---
 AP-cpu150/AP-cpu150 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.